Cub Scouts (Scouting America): Youth uniforms

 Bears wear the Cub Scout uniform and a cap with light blue panel with Bear logo.
 The light blue neckerchief and the neckerchief slide have the Bear logo.

-Webelos Scouts wear the Scouts BSA field uniform with blue shoulder loops.
+Bears also wear the Cub Scout belt and blue socks topped with a ring of yellow.
+Scouts can wear blue pants, blue shorts, or blue skorts, as appropriate.

+Webelos typically wear the Cub Scout uniform, with one unique addition being the Adventure colors ribbons worn on the right sleeve to hold the pins they earn.
 The Webelos cap is green with a plaid panel and the oval Webelos emblem; the plaid is made up of the Cub Scouting blue and gold and the Scouts BSA red and green.
 The neckerchief is plaid with the Webelos logo and is worn with the slide with Webelos emblem.
+Webelos also wear the Cub Scout belt and blue socks topped with a ring of yellow.
+Scouts can wear blue pants, blue shorts, or blue skorts, as appropriate.
+Starting in 4th grade, parents are given discretion as to when to have their Scout begin wearing the Scouts BSA field uniform.
+If a Webelos Scout has outgrown their blue uniform, it is appropriate for them to acquire and wear a tan Scouts BSA uniform instead rather than acquiring a new blue Cub Scout uniform for just a short window of time.

-Webelos wearing the Scout uniform may choose to use the Webelos belt buckle with either the blue Cub Scout or the green Scout belt; Cub Scout belt loop recognitions, however, fit only the blue belt.
-The Webelos den may elect to wear a den emblem in place of the den number; the patches are the same as the Scout patrol patches.
+Arrow of Light Scouts wear the Scouts BSA field uniform with blue shoulder loops.
+The AOL Scouts no longer wear the Webelos cap or neckerchief; AOL Dens can choose to either go without both or can wear the Scouts BSA hat and neckerchief.
+AOL Scouts wear the green Scouts BSA belt and green Scouts BSA socks.
+The AOL den may elect to wear a den emblem in place of the den number; the patches are the same as the Scout patrol patches.